• Skip to primary navigation

 You can watch the whole snippet here

-This is part of my interview on the Depression Sessions, a FREE online event hosted by my friend Sean.
+This is part of my interview on the Depression Sessions, an online event hosted by my friend Sean.
 I’ll also be sharing information about the amazing amino acids – inexpensive, over-the-counter supplements that can lift your mood and end anxiety in minutes!

 Sean traveled the country to interview the best of the best experts — medical doctors, naturopaths, nutritionists, and bestselling authors — on what really causes depression and anxiety and what to do about it.